microsoft/ChakraCore-wiki/Label-Glossary.md

 ### [**Your first PR**](https://github.com/Microsoft/ChakraCore/labels/Your%20first%20PR)

 - Issue is well suited to for people new to GitHub contributions -- we're here to help you get started in OSS.
 These issues are typically limited in scope and impact and thus are good starting points to become familiar with being a contributor to ChakraCore.
-See also: [**Accepting PRs**](https://github.com/Microsoft/ChakraCore/labels/Accepting%20PRs).
+See also: [**help wanted**](https://github.com/Microsoft/ChakraCore/labels/help%20wanted) ([#](#help-wanted)).